-TOSHIBA ConfigFree TOSHIBA ConfigFree is a suite of utilities that improve the ease and control of communication devices and network connections, help in the identification of communication problems and allow the creation of profiles if you need to switch between different locations and communication networks.
-To access this utility, click Start $\rightarrow$ All Programs $\rightarrow$ TOSHIBA $\rightarrow$ Networking $\rightarrow$ ConfigFree .
-TOSHIBA Disc Creator You can create CD's and DVD's in a number of formats including audio CD's that can be played on a standard CD player, and data CD's/DVD's which can store copies of the files and folders on your computer's hard disk drive.
+TOSHIBA ConfigFree is a suite of utilities that TOSHIBA ConfigFree improve the ease and control of communication devices and network connections, help in the identification of communication problems and allow the creation of profiles if you need to switch between different locations and communication networks.
+To access this utility, click Start → All Programs → TOSHIBA → ConfigFree.
+TOSHIBA Disc You can create CD's and DVD's in a number of Creator formats including audio CD's that can be played on a standard CD player, and data CD's/DVD's which can store copies of the files and folders on your computer's hard disk drive.
 This software can be used on models with a DVD Super Multi drive.
-To start this utility, click Start $\rightarrow$ All Programs $\rightarrow$ TOSHIBA $\rightarrow$ CD&amp;DVD Applications $\rightarrow$ Disc Creator.
-TOSHIBA Power Saver TOSHIBA Power Saver provides you with the features of more various power supply managements.
-TOSHIBA Zooming Utility This utility allows you to enlarge or reduce the icon size on the Windows Desktop, or the zoom factor associated with specific supported applications.
-TOSHIBA PC Diagnostic Tool The TOSHIBA PC Diagnostic Tool will display basic system configuration information and allow the functionality of some of the computer's built- in hardware devices to be tested.
-TOSHIBA Accessibility The TOSHIBA Accessibility utility provides support to movement impaired users when they need to use the TOSHIBA Hot-key functions.
-In use, the utility allows you to make the FN key 'sticky', that is you can press it once, release it, and they press one of the ' Function ' keys in order to access its specific function.
-When set, the FN key will remain active until another key is pressed.
-TOSHIBA SD Memory Card Format This utility allows you to format an SD/SDHC memory card by the SD standard format.
-HW Setup This utility allows you to customize your hardware settings according to the way you work with the computer and the peripherals you use.
+To start this utility, click Start → All Programs → TOSHIBA → CD&DVD Applications → Disc Creator.
+TOSHIBA SD This utility allows you to format an SD/SDHC memory card by the SD standard format.
+Memory Card Format TOSHIBA eco Utility TOSHIBA eco Utility helps you monitor your power savings by showing approximate real time power consumption.
+Furthermore, it shows approximate accumulated power consumption and approximate accumulated power savings when using eco mode daily, weekly, and monthly.
+You can track power savings by using eco mode continuously.